lhupfeldt/jenkinsflow/INSTALL.md

    Jenkins needs to be able to find the scripts, the demo jobs are setup to find the scripts in '/tmp/jenkinsflow'.
    Run ./tmp_install.sh to install in /tmp/...
    Execute the demo flow jobs: 'jenkinsflow_demo__<demo-name>__0flow'

+4. To see a live flow graph of the basic demo in your browser:
+   Start 'python ./server.py' before running demo/basic.py
+   Open localhost:9090 in your browser